truyet/yt-share/README.md

 ### Service build fail or missing library
 You can try to delete `node_modules` and reinstall with `yarn`

+### Service return 500
+Check service log with message `The table does not exist in the current database.` It because prisma still not run migration `yarn prisma migrate dev --name init`

 ## Project Design